antonicsus/rocinante/README.md

 # rocinante v0.2

-[current state]: everything will be added later.
+[current state]: asteroids will be added later.